google/xls/docs_src/dslx_std.md

 This section describes the built-in functions provided for use in the DSL that do not need to be explicitly imported.

+Some of the built-ins have exlamation marks at the end; e.g. `assert!` -- exclamation marks in DSLX indicate built-in functions that have special facilities that normal functions are not capable of.
+This is intended to help the user discern when they're calling "something that will behave like a normal function" versus "something that has special abilities beyond normal functions, e.g. special side-effects".

 NOTE: A brief note on "Parallel Primitives": the DSL is expected to grow additional support for use of high-level parallel primitives over time, adding operators for order-insensitive reductions, scans, groupings, and similar.
 By